darvein/darvein.github.io/content/misc/movies.md

 - We Bare Bears: An animated sitcom about three bear siblings and their misadventures.

 ### Horror
+- The Silence of the Lambs (1991): A psychological horror film featuring a young FBI cadet seeking the help of an imprisoned cannibal to catch another serial killer.
 - Alien (1979): A science fiction horror film about a commercial space crew encountering an aggressive alien creature.
 - Get Out (2017): A horror thriller that explores racism in America through the lens of a young African-American man visiting his white girlfriend's family estate.
 - Haxan (1922): A Swedish-Danish silent horror film that presents witchcraft through the ages.